Connect with others who understand.

 Caffeine as a Migraine Trigger

-Although caffeine helps to relieve symptoms in some people with migraines, it can trigger migraine attacks and symptoms in other people.
-Dietary triggers are not the most common types of triggers for migraines, but studies show that about 6.3 percent to 14.5 percent of people with migraines report caffeine or coffee to be one of their triggers.
+Although caffeine helps to relieve symptoms in some people with migraine, it can trigger migraine attacks and symptoms in other people.
+Dietary triggers are not the most common types of triggers for migraine, but studies show that about 6.3 percent to 14.5 percent of people with migraine report caffeine or coffee to be one of their triggers.

-The main way that caffeine can trigger a headache is due to dehydration.
-Caffeine can trigger migraines after it is ingested, or people may experience caffeine withdrawal.
-Caffeine has also been shown to increase the risk for a worsening migraine condition — from episodic migraines to chronic migraines.
+The main way caffeine can trigger a headache is due to dehydration.
+Caffeine can trigger a migraine attack after it is ingested, or people may experience caffeine withdrawal.
+Caffeine has also been shown to increase the risk for a worsening migraine condition — from episodic migraine to chronic migraine.

 One MyMigraineTeam member said, “By using caffeine for migraines, you run the risk of a bounce-back headache, and then the pain is even worse.”